Conversion Optimization

 Since every eCommerce site features product recommendations across high-intent pages, shoppers are jaded—and you gotta be smart.

-✅ Place your star products in the middle (to trigger the central fixation bias)—that’s what eCommerce brand Beer Cartel does:
+For example, placing your star products in the middle can trigger the central fixation bias)—something that eCommerce brand Beer Cartel leverages:

 Increase your eCommerce conversion rate